dwachss/bililiteRange/docs/index.md

 ## Methods

+Any method that does not have an explicit return value returns the range itself, so methods can be changed:
+`range.all('foo bar').bounds('start').text('baz ').sendkeys('{ArrowLeft}').select()` sets the text of the element to `"baz foo bar"`, with the selection point right after `baz`.

 ### `0`
 Returns or sets the beginning of the range, so you can use it like an array: `range[0] = 2`.
+Set returns the new value.

 ### `1`
 Returns or sets the end of the range, so you can use it like an array: `range[1] = 6`.
+Set returns the new value.
 The two together are equivalent to `range.bounds[2,6])`.

 ### `all()`